eluckie/currency-exchanger/README.md

 If user wishes to see the full list of supported currencies and the countries that use them, they're able to click on the text "click to see supported currencies".
 This displays a full list of all 160 supported conversions as well as a button to then hide the list once they're done.

+If user wishes to see the latest conversion rate from USD to the other 5 of the top 6 most-used world-wide currencies, they can click the button to compare, and all 6 current conversion rates will be displayed.

 There is also a reset button which resets the form, clears the screen of any current conversions, and hides the list of supported currencies if displayed.

 [Click here](https://eluckie.github.io/currency-exchanger/) to view the live version of this Currency Exchanger webpage and view the full list of supported currencies available for conversion.